siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/50-2025-02-11-late-initialized-properties-in-kotlin.md

 ---
 Kotlin, as a modern programming language, introduces various property types and initialization techniques to enhance developer productivity and safety.
 One such feature is **late-initialized properties**, which allow properties to be initialized at a later stage, avoiding the need for nullable types in some scenarios.
 Understanding late-initialized properties in Kotlin is crucial for efficient class design and avoiding common pitfalls related to property initialization.

-This blog post explores **late-initialized properties**, their usage, alternatives, and best practices when working with properties in Kotlin classes.
+This article explores **late-initialized properties**, their usage, alternatives, and best practices when working with properties in Kotlin classes.

 ## Understanding Properties in Kotlin